vict-shevchenko/file-explorer/README.md

 ## Out of scope
 - Ordering by (name/last modified date)
+- Pass store to components via React Context API (for now store is just an external variable)

 ## Assumptions
 - IDs of files and folders do not overlap